awsdocs/amazon-elasticache-docs/doc_source/redis/applying-updates.md

 + **Service Update Name**: A unique identifier for the service update\.
 + **Status**: The status of the update, which is one of the following:
   + **available:** The update is available for requisite Redis clusters\.
   + **complete:** The update has been applied and all Redis clusters are compliant\.
-For more information, see [Self\-Service Security Updates for Compliance](elasticache-compliance.md#elasticache-compliance-self-service)\.
+For more information, see [Self\-service security updates for compliance](elasticache-compliance.md#elasticache-compliance-self-service)\.
   + **cancelled:** The update has been canceled and is no longer necessary\.
   + **expired:** The update is no longer available to apply\.
 + **Severity**: The priority of applying the update: